 Founding and Early Years

-The Caucus was founded by four dedicated gay and lesbian activists, Pokey Anderson, Bill Buie, Hugh Crell, and Keith McGee, long before gay rights became a major national issue.
-From its earliest moments, the organization emphasized electing candidates who were gay-friendly and had made specific commitments to support issues important to Houston's GLBT community.
+The Caucus was founded in the summer of 1975 by four dedicated gay and lesbian activists Pokey Anderson, Bill Buie, Hugh Crell, and Keith McGee, long before gay rights became a major national issue.
+From its earliest moments, the organization emphasized electing candidates who were gay-friendly and had made specific commitments to support issues important to Houston’s GLBT community.
+Its first president was Gary Van Ooteghem, who served from 1975 through the middle of 1977.
+A Houston Chronicle photo of early GLBT advocates Ray Hill, Pokey Anderson, Jerry Miller, and Rev. Bob Falls is often mistaken for being a picture of the founders of The Caucus because many early activists, including some of the founders refused to have their photo published.

 Success of Openly Gay Candidates